Shiphan/wdi/README.md

 ### Rust

-To use wdi, first make sure you have **rustc** and **cargo** installed, you can run these two commands to verify if ther are installed:
+To use wdi, first make sure you have **rustc** and **cargo** installed, you can run these two commands to verify if they are installed:
 ```shell
 rustc --version
 cargo --version